i2p/i2p.www/i2p2www/spec/ntcp2.rst

   // retain the chaining key ck for message 3 KDF

-  End of "es" message pattern.
+  End of "ee" message pattern.

 {% endhighlight %}